w3c/openscreenprotocol/datachannel.md

 ## Presentation Termination

-For controller initiated termination:
+For controlling user agent initiated termination:
-1. The controller sends a control message with the presentation URL and ID on the control channel to instruct a display to terminate a presentation.
+1. The controlling user agent sends a control message with the presentation URL and ID on the control channel to instruct a receiver to terminate a presentation.
 2. The receiver sends a reply to all associated control channels to inform all remote peers that a presentation is about to be terminated.